Generated Contents Enrichment: Supplementary Details

 \subsection{Training Details \& Hyperparameter Tuning}

+The final selected configuration uses mini-batches of 32 graphs, GConv dropout 0.1, no GConv normalization, LeakyReLU activations, generator embedding dimension 256, GCN architecture \((1,1,1,1,1)\), generator FC dropout 0.1 with batch normalization and LeakyReLU, two classifier layers, two enriching-edge layers, discriminator embedding dimension 16, discriminator architecture \((1,\frac{1}{2},\frac{1}{4},\frac{1}{8},\frac{1}{8},\frac{1}{8})\), and discriminator updates every 200 generator steps.
+The selected loss weights are 1000 for object classification, 100 for available-predicate classification, 0.1 for no-relation predicate classification, 1 for edge prediction, 0.1 for the GAN loss, 200 for the scene-feature loss, and the \(hpooled_{l_1}\) scene-feature option.

-To show the iterative power of the enrichment process, the model is forced to enrich an object not already present in the input SG at each step during inference.
-Adam optimizer \cite{kingma2014adam} is used with $10^{-4}$ as the learning rate.
-Also, We employed early termination for training our network based on the accuracies of the validation split.
-Using the proposed model on the VG dataset, continuing the training leads to improvement in training metrics and worsening validation metrics, indicating overfitting.
+To evaluate iterative enrichment, the model is required to add an object not already present in the input scene graph at each inference step.
+We use Adam \citep{kingma2014adam} with a learning rate of \(10^{-4}\).
+We use early stopping based on validation-split accuracy.
+On the Visual Genome dataset, continued training improves training metrics while worsening validation metrics, indicating overfitting.

-Table~\ref{tab:hp} describes the various settings used for hyperparameter tuning.
-Before training the model end-to-end, a hyperparameter optimization is performed, involving only our SG generator and discriminators.
-In other words, no image synthesizer is used at that phase.
-That is because training and inference time are increased while disconnecting the two mentioned components.
-Accordingly, the underlined values in Table~\ref{tab:hp} are indeed eliminated from the final hyperparameter tuning for the end-to-end model, as they performed poorly in the first stage.
-As already mentioned, loss weights have a crucial impact on the performance of our model.
-For instance, assigning a higher weight to \emph{Not Avail Preds} could result in a model that outputs an enriching object without any enriching edges.

-Hyperparameter tuning is performed as a sweep of different values described in Table~\ref{tab:hp}.
-Best models are picked based on a better summation of validation accuracies in the model.
-Among them, the ones that performed qualitatively better on a limited selection of SGs are chosen.
-As so many possible combinations of hyperparameters result in a huge space to discover, we select a limited combination of the parameters based on Bayes hyperparameter optimization as we train around 650 different instances.

-The batch size varies from 32 to 128 scene graphs.
-A too-low value for batch size leads to the GPU memory and processing power not being fully utilized.
-A too-high value for it results in longer training time as the GT values for each SG direct the weights updates in so many different directions.
-This may result in a poor update at each mini-batch iteration.
-Dropout layers are not used in the GCN version of \cite{johnson2018image}, as the authors reported that using them reduces performance.
-Our experiments also show the same result for higher probability values of dropout.
-However, we found some lower values to be beneficial for overfitting prevention.
-Normalization layers are not used in \cite{johnson2018image}, but they potentially could aid the model to converge faster.
-As a result, we tried out Batch Normalization \cite{ioffe2015batch}, Layer Normalization \cite{ba2016layer}, or no normalization layer at all for our graph convolutions.